sujit-rai/tutorial-vae.github.io/index.md

 -->
 ## Generative Models

-- Similar to autoencoders,a generative model also learns in unsupervised fashion.
+- Similar to autoencoders generative models also learns from unsupervised data.

 - In contrast to Autoencoder they come with an objective of generating the data points which follow P(X).

-- One can question what can we leverage out of such model.
+- One can question what can we leverage out of such a model.
 So lets see some use cases :
 	> We can generate data points following P(X) on the fly.
 	>
 	> Henceforth we need not save the dataset once we learn a generative model on it.
-Mathematically we learn the marginal distribution on X.
+Precisely we learn the marginal distribution over X.
 	>
 	> Moreover one can look learning a generative model as representation learning.
-(An intuitive explanation for seeing it as representation learning is that if a model can produce instances similar to training data distribution then it must have learned some useful properties about the training instances too).
+(An intuitive explanation for seeing it as a representation learning task is that if a model can produce instances similar to training instances then it must have learned some useful features about the training instances).
 	>
-	> For representation learning, any intermediate reprsentation of the generating model can be used.
-Empirically it has been observed that penultimate layer serves the purpose best.
+	> For representation learning, any intermediate representation of the generating model can be used.
+	>
+	> Empirically it has been observed that the penultimate layer serves the purpose best but one may experiment using one or more intermediate layers.

 - Great!
-Now we would explore that why is it hard to achieve a generative model.
+Now we would explore that why is it hard to learn a generative model.
 	> Let's revisit the definition of Generative model i.e models which come with an objective of generating instances similar to P(X) but wait, **do we even know what is P(X) ?**
 	>
 	> The problem is even if we have some prior knowledge on input data distribution, still approximating marginal distribution of X is intractable.(Under problem setting we will go in more detail)